ibm-cloud-docs/codeengine-cli/cmd_defs.md

 ## Registry commands
 {: #cli-registry}

 A container image registry, or registry, is a repository for your container images.
 For example, Docker Hub and {{site.data.keyword.registryfull_notm}} are container image registries.
 A container image registry can be public or private.
-With {{site.data.keyword.codeengineshort}}, you can add access to your private container image registries.
 {: shortdesc}

 You must be within the context of a [project](#cli-project) before you use `registry` commands.